-Rabbi Simcha Bunim Bonhard of Pashischa was a disciple of The Holy Jew.
+Rabbi Simcha Bunim Bonhardt of Pashischa was a disciple of The Holy Jew.
 Both were disciples of the Seer of Lublin.
 Rebbe Bunim was known for his great wisdom, and his first Rebbe, the Seer of Lublin, said about him in Yiddish, “Er is meiner chochom,” “He is my wise man.”
 The Seer of Lublin had 120 very great students.
 Each of them was a tzaddik and all of them became Rebbes in their own right.
 Yet, from amongst all of those tzaddikim, the Seer of Lublin called Rebbe Simcha Bunim alone, “my wise man.”
 Rebbe Bunim was very wise and very happy as well, as indicated by his name, ‘Simcha’.
+He passed away on 12 Elul, 5587 (1827).

 “Shhhh!”
 Rebbe Yitzchak responded.
 “You are here on the condition that you don’t speak and that you don’t ask any questions about what you see.
 But as long as you asked, I will tell you one thing: You see one person, I see somebody else and the Rebbe sees somebody entirely different.”